 A brazed plate heat exchanger is normally self-cleaning, thanks to highly turbulent flows.
 In applications with a high risk of fouling or scaling, e.g. due to high temperatures, hard water, or high pH levels, cleaning may be required to maintain efficiency.
-This is achieved quickly and easily with Cleaning in Place (CIP).
-This is a method of cleaning the interior surfaces of closed systems, such as pipes, vessels, process equipment, and filters, by circulating a liquid.
+This is achieved quickly and easily with Cleaning in Place (CIP), a method of cleaning the interior surfaces of closed systems, such as pipes, vessels, process equipment, and filters, by circulating a liquid.
 Disassembly is not required.

 When is cleaning required?

 Fouling and scaling will increase the pressure drop and insulate the heat transfer surface, thus reducing the efficiency of heat transfer.
 Indicators of the need to clean your heat exchanger are temperature differences smaller than specified (as a result of fouling of the channel plate surface, reducing heat transfer), or pressure drops higher than specified (due to scaling constricting the channel passage and thus increasing velocity).